petrkeil/Blog/2015_04_15_The_age_of_postdoc/the_age_of_postdoc.md

 9. **Put lab assistants and technicians who contributed work as co-authors on the resulting publications.** They do care!
 It costs almost nothing, and it makes people feel involved, appreciated and interested in the subject.
 It also makes sense because they are real part of the research effort.
 Finally, it means brighter prospects for a postdoc who voluntarily or involuntarily goes for a technician position but still loves science, or hopes to get back to an academic position one day.

-10. **Change the label from 'postdoc' to 'researcher'.** This is just to clarify what postdocs really are.
+10. **Change the label from postdoc to researcher.** This is just to clarify what postdocs really are.